Navigation to baggage claim

 The majority of passengers – around 80% - are not aware of their rights and only around 5 % of those who do claim, manage to enforce their rights.
 Airlines tend to use this to their advantage to avoid providing compensation.

 At MYFLYRIGHT, the experts for passenger rights, our aim is to help those who experience issues during air travel by pursuing their claim for the compensation they deserve.
 By opting to use MYFLYRIGHT, passengers save time, stress and money.
 For this service, a commission fee of 25% plus VAT is only applied in the event of a successful outcome.
+If we have to engage our external lawyers, we charge a surcharge of 10%.

 Lost, damaged or delayed baggage compensation